Skip to Main Content

 CRAP Test

-CRAP test is a simple tool to help you evaluate non-scholarly sources, basically by asking yourself a few questions on whether your source is current, relevant, authoritative, and accurate.
+CRAP test is a simple tool to help you evaluate information sources, basically by asking yourself a few questions on whether your source is current, relevant, authoritative, and accurate.
 Watch this video to learn how CRAP test works.

 Source: Colorado Community Colleges Online